usnistgov/FIPS201/_FIPS201/authentication.md

 - does not provide protection against use of a revoked card,
 - low resistance to the use of an unaltered card by a non-owner, and
 - usable with contact and contactless readers.

+[^expired2]: The PIV authentication certificate or card authentication certificate may be leveraged instead of the CHUID to verify that the card is not expired.

 ### 6.2.5 Authentication Using the CHUID (Removed) {#s-6-2-5}
 {:latex-toc="6.2.5 CHUID"}